ajm4482/DirecTwitter/README.md

 DirecTwitter
 ============

-Streams live twitter feed to the channel you are watching
+Streams live twitter feed to the channel you are watching.
+You need directv dvr box and apache2.